 The Magicians, loosely based on a fantasy series by Lev Grossman which began with a 2009 novel of the same name, is something like Harry Potter for millennials.
 A world of magical spells, enchanted forests, talking beasts, and wizarding schools coexists with copious drugs and drinking, orgies, sexual awkwardness, painful processes of self-realization, and heavy doses of irony.
-Like Lena Dunham’s Girls (2012-present) or Broad City (2014-present), The Magicians represents a post-2008 transmutation in the televised Bildungsroman, whereby the high school-college transition is replaced by the representation of the seemingly interminable transition from college to adulthood.
-This transition consists of middle-class college graduates trying to eke out survival despite bleak economic prospects by working multiple short-term and precarious jobs.
+Like Lena Dunham’s Girls (2012-present) or Broad City (2014-present), The Magicians represents a post-2008 transmutation in the televised Bildungsroman, whereby the high school-to-college transition is replaced a seemingly interminable transition from college to adulthood.
+One species of this transition is the middle-class college graduates trying to eke out survival, despite bleak economic prospects, by working multiple short-term and precarious jobs.
 Or, they attempt to wait out the storm in graduate school, a place where the question of ‘real life’ can be indefinitely postponed by an artificially prolonged state of adolescence—the contemporary version of what Kant called the unenlightened state of “self-incurred tutelage.”

-The Magicians is even less direct in the way it engages with the general cultural climate of precariousness and austerity.
-However, within the generic conventions of fantasy, it is worth noting how it preserves a (tenuous) link to our contemporary moment.
-Rather than presenting a hermetically-sealed reality on the order of Tolkien’s Middle Earth, it follows Harry Potter or The Lion, the Witch, and the Wardrobe in maintaining present historical reality as a backdrop from which the fantasy is an escape.
-In The Magicians this world is fairly realistic and recognizable as our own—less like the timeless, dull yet quaint English suburbs of the Dursley family on Privet Drive than a modern equivalent of the plague-infested Florence that formed the background to the stories of Boccaccio’s Decameron.
-The stylized yet grimy streets of Manhattan and Brooklyn where the main characters try, in good millennial fashion, to ‘figure out their lives’ form not only the initial frame tale of The Magicians, but are repeatedly returned to even after the magical universe of Fillory has been revealed.
+The Magicians is even less direct in its engagement with the general cultural climate of precariousness and austerity.
+However, within the generic conventions of fantasy, it is worth noting how the show preserves a (tenuous) link to our contemporary moment.
+Rather than presenting a hermetically-sealed reality on the order of Tolkien’s Middle Earth, it follows Harry Potter or The Lion, the Witch, and the Wardrobe in maintaining present historical reality as a backdrop from which fantasy offers an escape.
+In The Magicians this ‘real world’ is easily recognizable as our own—less like the timeless, dull yet quaint English suburbs of the Dursley family on Privet Drive than a modern equivalent of the plague-infested Florence that formed the background to the stories of Boccaccio’s Decameron.
+The stylized yet grimy streets of Manhattan and Brooklyn where the main characters try, in good millennial fashion, to ‘figure out their lives’ form not only the initial frame tale of The Magicians, but are returned to even after the magical universe of Fillory has been revealed.
 Rather than sticking exclusively to the misty shades and pastel colors typically used in filmic representations of fantasy worlds, The Magicians combines the fantastic with the gritty aesthetic of the post-college fuck-up.

 What is fantasy?

 At this point, the plot is in motion.
-Quentin starts the semester at Brakebills (despite the seeming pun on rocketing tuition prices contained in the name, any information regarding the funding and management of the magical university is conveniently repressed from the narrative—it is presumably free).
+Quentin starts the semester at Brakebills.
+(Despite the seeming pun on rocketing tuition prices contained in the name, any information regarding the funding and management of the magical university is conveniently repressed from the narrative).
 His life at university hits all the appropriate stops for a coming-of-age/fantasy narrative.
-Finding his social niche, falling in with a merry band of semi-outcasts, meeting his love interest (a far superior magician named Alice), encountering the show’s villains, and discovering he is the one Chosen to defeat the enemy—all of these generic conventions are only half-subverted by The Magicians, which provides the requisite amount of ironic disavowal while still allowing the show to go on.
+Finding his social niche, falling in with a merry band of attractive outcasts, meeting his love interest (a far superior magician named Alice), encountering the show’s villains, and discovering he is the one Chosen to defeat the enemy.
+All of these generic conventions are only half-subverted by The Magicians, which provides the requisite amount of ironic disavowal while still allowing the show to go on.
 The show repeatedly plays with the fact that while Quentin is the ostensible protagonist of the show, he is far from its hero.
-His friends Julia, Alice, and Penny each vie for this role; they are consistently portrayed as greater magicians and as more interesting and complex characters.
+Instead, his friends Julia, Alice, and Penny each vie for this role.
+They are consistently portrayed as greater magicians and as more interesting and complex characters.
 Quentin, on the other hand, is given only two emotional modes: moping and being a fanboy.
-Quentin is not only the protagonist of the fantasy narrative; he also stands for the avid consumer of fantasies, who finds the strength to continue the mind-deadening routine thanks to bouts of imaginary escape.
-The viewer of The Magicians, upon whom all this generic wink-winking is not lost, is left wondering why Quentin remains the focus of almost every scene.
-It seems only moody white men can have a hero’s journey.
+Quentin is not only the protagonist of the fantasy narrative, he also stands for the avid consumer of fantasies who finds the strength to continue the mind-deadening routine thanks to bouts of imaginary escape.
+The viewer of The Magicians, upon whom all this generic wink-winking is not lost, is left wondering why, if Quentin is not really worthy of being the show’s Chosen One, he remains the focus of almost every scene.
+It seems that only moody white men can have a hero’s journey.

-While I am engaged here not with the books upon which The Magicians is based but rather the TV series itself, it is interesting to note some of the comments writer Lev Grossman has made in regards to the connection between fantasy and mental illness.
+While I am engaged here not with the books upon which The Magicians is based but rather the TV series itself, it is interesting to note some of the comments writer Lev Grossman has made about the connection between fantasy and mental illness.
 At a recent talk Grossman remarked: